sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-27-euroscipy2010-lightning-talks.md

 ### Interfacing with instruments for experimental physics

-This is call for feedback on how python could help to replace [Labview](http://www.ni.com/labview/), to interface with measurements and control hardware used in experimental physics.
+This is call for feedback on how python could help replacing  [Labview](http://www.ni.com/labview/), to interface with measurements and control hardware used in experimental physics.
 Vendors rarely ships a python API.
 And a GUI tool like Labview does not shine to run batch experiments, where a script would be great.